Variational quantum algorithm for ergotropy estimation in quantum many-body batteries: RESULTS

 This behaviour is echoed in the dynamics of larger subsystems, albeit with more complexity, as the number of occupied states $p_i$ and $\lambda_i$ is increased.
 For instance, the dynamics of $\lambda_i$ for $M=6$ possess a similar structure (see Fig.~\ref{fig:occupation_probability}(c)) with contributions mainly from the two lowest energy eigenstates.
 On the contrary, the dynamics of $p_i$ is more complex and includes contributions from higher energy eigenstates of $H^M_0$.
 This results in a non-zero ergotropy at all times $t>0$.
 In Figs.~\ref{fig:occupation_probability}(e) and (g) we show $\lambda_i$ and $p_i$ at $t=0.4$ which corresponds to the maximum ergotropy for $M=6$.
 The large difference between the reduced state and its passive state is readily apparent, as $p_i$ is distributed over all possible states, while $\lambda_i$ is again concentrated around the two lowest eigenstates.
 However, at $t=0.8$ the ergotropy has a local minimum as the $p_i$'s occupy lower energy states owing to less work stored in the battery (see Fig.~\ref{fig:occupation_probability}(h)).

-Similarly to other variational quantum algorithms, the circuit depth of the ansatz is an important hyper-parameter of the optimization.
-Fig.~\ref{fig:pvqd_statevector_depthscale} suggests that for VQErgo the required depth depends both on the subsystem size $M$ and charging time $t$.
+Similarly to other variational quantum algorithms, the {number of repetitions} of the ansatz {circuit} is an important hyper-parameter of the optimization.
+Fig.~\ref{fig:pvqd_statevector_depthscale} suggests that for VQErgo the required {repetitions} depends both on the subsystem size $M$ and charging time $t$.
 For better visualization, we plot the error in the measured ergotropies as a function of the subsystem size in Fig.~\ref{fig:pvqd_statevector_abs_error} at $t=0.4$ and $t=0.8$.
 In the case of a single quantum cell $M=1$, we always only require one general single-qubit rotation to prepare the passive state.
 However, with increasing subsystem size $M>1$ more layers of single-and two-qubit gates are needed to reduce errors.
 This is due to correlations that are spread over larger distances within the system which can be quantified through the $C_{XX}$ and $C_{ZZ}$ correlations between qubit $i$ and a second qubit at $i+l$

 where $\langle\cdot \rangle = \langle \Psi(t) |\cdot| \Psi(t)\rangle$ denotes an expectation value calculated with the time evolved state.